 In many European countries, there are distinctions between polytechnic schools and institutes of technology.
 For example, in Ireland, an institute of technology is a regional or a technical college, instead of an institution equivalent to a university in the United States (K12 Academics, 2020).

 These institutions go by a bevy of names, but they are mostly referred to as technical schools, vocational schools, or career colleges.
 These are centers of learning that offer job-oriented training so graduates can immediately apply a trade skill to a particular occupation.
-These fields include information technology, business and management, HVAC repair, cosmetology, and more.
+These fields include information technology, business and management, and HVAC repair.
+A cosmetology major is also one of the most popular options.

 Trade schools often award certificates and/or diplomas that take less time than a traditional university education.
 For example, some programs award a certificate that takes anywhere from a few months of study to a year, while diplomas are similar to an associate's degree.
 Some institutions, however, offer programs that are equivalent to bachelor's and master's degrees, depending on the field of study.